On the Minimax Regret in Online Ranking with Top-k Feedback: Introduction

-It is worth noting that the top $k$ feedback model is neither full feedback (where the adversary's move is uniquely determined by the feedback) nor bandit feedback (where the loss is determined by the feedback); the model falls under the framework of \textit{partial monitoring} \citep{Cesa06}.
-Recent advances in the classification of finite partial-monitoring games have shown that the minimax regret of any such game is $\Theta(1)$, $\Theta(T^{1/2})$, $\Theta(T^{2/3})$, or $\Theta(T)$ up to a logarithmic factor, and is governed by two important properties: \emph{global observability} and \emph{local observability} \citep{Bartok14}.
+It is worth noting that the top-$k$ feedback model is neither full feedback (where the adversary's move is uniquely determined by the feedback) nor bandit feedback (where the loss is determined by the feedback); the model falls under the framework of \textit{partial monitoring} \citep{Cesa06}.
+Recent advances in classification of finite partial-monitoring games have shown that the minimax regret of any such game is $0$, $\Theta(T^{1/2})$, $\Theta(T^{2/3})$, or $\Omega(T)$, and is governed by two important properties: \emph{global observability} and \emph{local observability} \citep{Bartok14}.
 In particular, \citet{Bartok14} gave an almost complete classification of all finite partial-monitoring games by identifying four regimes: trivial, easy, hard, and hopeless games, which correspond to the four minimax regret rates mentioned before, respectively.
-What was left from the classification is the set of games in oblivious adversarial settings with degenerate actions that are never optimal themselves but can provide useful information. \citet{Lattimore18} finished the characterization of the minimax regret for all partial monitoring games.
+What was left from the classification is the set of games in oblivious adversarial settings with degenerate actions which are never optimal themselves, but can provide useful information. \citet{Lattimore18,LattimoreS19} finished the characterization of the minimax regret for all partial monitoring games.

 \textbf{Our contributions:} We establish the minimax regret rates for all values of $k$, i.e., $1 \le k \le m$ and for ranking measures PL, DCG, and P@n.
-We do this by showing that the properties of global observability and local observability hold in the appropriate cases.
+We obtain these results by showing that the properties of global observability and local observability hold in the appropriate cases.
 In addition, we provide an algorithm based on the \textsc{NeighborhoodWatch2} algorithm of \citet{Lattimore18}.
 Our algorithm achieves the minimax rate for P@n and has per-round time complexity polynomial in $m$ (for any fixed $n$).